Abe92/When-I-am-not-playing/Programming/README.md

-List of Small Coding Project
+List of Small Coding Projects

 - PowerBI file (.pbix) from 14th April to 5th June 2020